 We also help facilitate trips of opposition leadership, brave activists, and doctors from Syria to Washington.
 We organize meetings, hearings, and briefings in the US Congress, White House, State Department, and prominent think tanks in Washington DC.

 Success with Congress:

 SETF assisted in supporting and introducing of H.R.
-1327, the Free Syria Act of 2013 in the House of Representatives and played a major role in supporting the Caesar Civilian Protection Act of 2016 which recently passed the in the Senate foreign relations committee.
+1327, the Free Syria Act of 2013 in the House of Representatives and played a major role in supporting the Caesar Civilian Protection Act of 2016 which recently passed the the House of Representatives for a third time.
 Additionally, SETF supported and advocated for sanctions against Iran and Russia for human rights abuses including S722 which passed the House and Senate.
 We have also successfully petitioned and lobbied for Temporary Protective Status for Syria.

 You can help the CAESAR BILL become a law: CALL YOUR SENATORS

-The Caesar Syria Civilian Protection Act has passed the House of Representatives twice, and has now passed the Senate Foreign Relations Committee.
-In order for the Caesar bill to become law, it must pass the Senate before the next Congress (end of 2018).
+The Caesar Syria Civilian Protection Act has passed the House of Representatives THREE TIMES.
+In order for the Caesar bill to become law, it must now pass the Senate.

-Please, we urge everyone to CALL YOUR SENATORS with an urgent request for Senate Majority Leader Mitch McConnell to allow FLOOR TIME for the Caesar Bill.
+Please, we urge everyone to CALL YOUR SENATORS to show your support for the Caesar bill and request Senate Majority Leader Mitch McConnell allow FLOOR TIME for the Caesar Bill.